-- Adherence to the Berne Convention. - Adherence to Geneva Phonograms Convention. - Adherence to the WIPO digital treaties the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT). - Adoption of a Berne, WTO TRIPs and WIPO digital treaties (WCT/WPPT) compliant Copyright Law to protect works and sound recordings.
-This includes, as a priority, the need to adopt provisions that protect works in the digital era such as the use of technical protection measures applied by rights holders to works and sound recordings.
-The law should also protect pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years).
-The Civil Code should be repealed or scaled back upon adoption of a Copyright Law to avoid confusion and misinterpretation of rights and remedies as between two "competing" laws. - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against enduser infringers. - Amending the Criminal Code to raise the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage). - Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and, to set that threshold at a low actual level.
-Article 153 of the current Criminal Code does provide sanctions for copyright and neighboring rights violations, but only in cases of "significant harm" a threshold that is too vague, and likely too high in practice to provide any effective enforcement. - Amending the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amending the Criminal Procedures Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amending the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases. - Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases.
+- Adherence to the Berne Convention. - Adherence to Geneva Phonograms Convention. - Adherence to the WIPO digital treaties the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT). - Amendments to the law to fully comply with Berne, the WTO TRIPS Agreement and the WIPO digital treaties (WCT/WPPT), including basic provisions to protect works in the digital era - such as the use of technical protection measures applied by rights holders to works and sound recordings.
+The law should also clearly protect pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years). - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against end-user infringers. - Amending the Criminal Code to raise the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage). - Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and, to set that threshold at a low actual level.
+Article 153 of the current Criminal Code does provide sanctions for copyright and neighboring rights violations, but only in cases of "significant harm" - a threshold that is too vague, and likely too high in practice to provide any effective enforcement. - Amending the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amending the Criminal Procedures Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amending the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases. - Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases.

 Summary of U.S. - Turkmenistan IPR Issues: In 1993, Turkmenistan and the United States concluded a Bilateral Trade Agreement which detailed mutual obligations to improve the protection and enforcement of intellectual property rights.
 That agreement entered into force on October 25, 1993.
-Nineteen years later, Turkmenistan has not implemented the IPR obligations in that agreement.
+Almost twenty years later, Turkmenistan has not adequately implemented the IPR obligations in that agreement.